ctsai-1/wheelchair-design-platform/README.md

-# A Noisy Wheelchair
+# The EDU Wheelchair

 by Dario, Samira and Chung
 sdf

+# project description:
-project description: The EDU wheelchair is a connected wheelchair specifically designed for museum context in order to enhance the experience of visiting a museum exhibition for everyone, both disabled people and not.
+The EDU wheelchair is a connected wheelchair specifically designed for museum context in order to enhance the experience of visiting a museum exhibition for everyone, both disabled people and not.
 As guides do, the connected wheelchair will lead the visitors through the works of art by following different paths, according to visitors’ moods and the museum visitors’ preferences database.
 Each wheelchair is equipped with heart rate sensor to detect the mood state of the visitor throughout the visiting experience and pressure sensors on the back of the chair to register when the visitor is bored or interested to the exhibition contents.
 The data collected by the devices, will be used either by the museum to improve the overall visiting experience and by the internal processor to learn about user preferences and adjust the visiting flow.

+# List of sensors:
+-	GPS sensor (beacon for indoor use) tracks the position of the user in the space
+-	Gyroscope knows the orientation of the wheelchair
+-	Neopixel leds can replace a display interface and simulate a smart compass based on the info from GPS sensor and Gyroscope
+-	(2) pressure sensor, placed on the back of the chair can recognize relaxed or interested posture
+-	Heart rate sensor can detect the “emotional” reaction of a person to a work of art.

+# We are not sure if the sensors we identified are the ones needed for the implementation of our idea so we would like to discuss that with you before buying unnecessary components.

 Wheelchair Design Platform is a repository that contains some resources to help